arouge/gaia/README.md

 # gaia
-A Salesforce alternative to retrieve Account Manager users with relevant information and capabilities to export the result as a CSV file.
+An alternative to retrieve Salesforce's B2C Commerce's Account Manager's users with relevant information and capabilities to export the result as a CSV file.

 I made this tool to supplement Salesforce B2C Commerce Account Manager missing features.